yyurim/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model
-Decode HMM with the Viterbi algorithm
+Automatic Speech Recognition : Decode HMM with the Viterbi algorithm